 Expressly designed and tested for security and surveillance environments, AG Neovo's patented Anti-Burn-in™ technology tackles LCD monitor burn-in effect, otherwise known as a ghost image on the screen.
 Burn-in images result in the polarisation of the liquid crystal material contained within the TFT LCD panel.
 The Anti-Burn-in technology prolongs the lifetime of all AG Neovo monitors and displays featuring this technology to secure user’s investment.

-Burn-in effect, known as image sticking, image retention or ghost images, is the phenomenon where images displayed for long periods of time (fixed screen images) cause the polarization of the liquid crystal material contained within the TFT LCD panel.
-Polarisation of the liquid crystal material causes the image to be “burnt” on the display.
+LCD Burn In, known as image sticking, image retention, or ghost images, is the phenomenon where images displayed for extended periods (fixed screen images) cause the polarisation of the liquid crystal material contained within the TFT LCD panel.
+The polarisation of the liquid crystal material causes the image to be “burnt” on display.

-“Anti-Burn-inTM” technology is activating the pixel to shift by designed time interval to protect panels from being seen the vaguely visible “residual image” under the static charge conditions so as to help prolong the life time of TFT LCD panels
+Anti-Burn-in technology is to activate the pixels to move by the designed time interval and protect panels from being seen the vaguely visible “residual image” under the static charge conditions so as to help prolong the lifetime of TFT LCD panels.

 The patent on the Anti-Burn-in technology shows that AG Neovo places importance on its display quality to prevent image burn in.
 To best fit the requirement of the security environment, Anti-Burn-in Technology is invented with high-level flexibility and effectiveness.
 There are three types of mode:

 Execute faster than the Line and Dot Intervals.
 Frame Movement is to move the entire video frame horizontally and vertically (right/left/up/down) for a preset time interval.